-The report also provides a clarification of the concept of vulnerability, in particular "social vulnerability".
-It puts forward several definitions and highlights a common understanding generated through exchanges with CLUVA case study partners during several workshops.
+CLUVA cities encompass coastal, estuary, inland, and highland characteristics and feature different weather conditions such as tropical dry, tropical humid Sub-Saharan climate.
+In this report, the profiles of each city are offered as schematic overviews and allow a first insight in the specifics of the urban environment in which the project unfold and also provide a good base for more in-depth explorations to contextualize vulnerability.
+Further, we provide a clarification of the concept of "social vulnerability".
+We also put forward several definitions and highlight a common understanding generated through exchanges with CLUVA case study partners during several workshops.
 Three aspects of social vulnerability are noted here: 1) The specific social inequality of people in the context of a disaster.
 2) The needs of a reference point (e.g. a certain type of risk - "vulnerability to what") and a specific context (which transforms a risk into a hazard - "vulnerability of what and of whom").
 And 3) the characteristics of a person or group in terms of their capacity to anticipate, cope with, resist, and recover from the impact of a natural hazard.